yeungsinchun/Simplification-of-Trajectory-Streams/README.md

 - `simplify` — main app and viewer
 - `plot_curves` — overlay viewer for all curves for a given id
-- `main` — algorithms runner (runs all selected algorithms on one id)
+- `main` — baseline algorithms runner (runs all selected algorithms on one id)
 - `normalize` — normalize raw CSV taxi logs into `data/taxi/<id>.txt`

 ---